unicode-org/last-resort-font/README.md

 * Unassigned (reserved for future assignment)
 * A noncharacter

-## License

-The use of the *Last Resort* font is covered by the terms of the [SIL Open Font License, Version 1.1](https://scripts.sil.org/OFL) license.

 ## Downloading the fonts

 The latest pre-built binaries of the *Last Resort* fonts, which correspond to [Unicode Version 15.0.0](https://www.unicode.org/versions/Unicode15.0.0/), can be easily downloaded from the [Latest Release](https://github.com/unicode-org/last-resort-font/releases/latest/).
 These fonts may be updated for future versions of the Unicode Standard as time and resources permit.